 Not to throw any websites under the bus, but sites such as Instant CheckMate, BeenVerified, Intelius, PeopleSpy, etc. are not FCRA compliant background checks.
 They are great websites for informal people searches for say, getting dirt on your new squeeze, checking up on your friends, etc. but the potential inaccuracy of the information is what causes these to fail the FCRA litmus test.
 Use these personally at your own risk and realize that everything you pull may not be 100% accurate.
 Don’t use these to screen tenants.
 Again, that’s illegal!

-Here’s an infographic from the American Apartment Owners Association (AAOA) that shows you the details of the process:
+Here’s an infographic from the American Apartment Owners Association (AAOA) that shows you the details on the process:

 Background and Credit Check Websites

 Before getting started, make sure the prospective tenant pays a rental application fee!
 You don’t want to be paying to screen all of these tenants.
 That’s a quick way to lose your cash flow.
 Coming up, we’ll go over a few sites that you can use to screen your tenants.
 Some of the sites we mention require the potential renter to sign up for their own credit check, preventing you from having to collect payment directly.